0xAhmd/graph/README.md

 - Edit or delete own messages (long-press)
 - Bottom sheet UI for editing
 - Text-only chat (no media/voice)

+### 📚 Stories & Private Accounts
+- **Stories are only visible to followers if the account is private.**
+- If a user is blocked, their stories are not shown.
+- If a user is public, their stories are visible to everyone (unless blocked).
+- The filtering logic ensures that only stories from users you follow (and are not blocked by you) are shown in your feed.
+- For private accounts, you must be an accepted follower to see their stories.
+- For public accounts, you just need to follow (or not be blocked) to see their stories.
+- Stories respect the same privacy and block rules as posts.
+Private account stories are only visible to accepted followers, ensuring user privacy is always maintained.

 ### 🎨 Theming
 - Full light/dark mode support